 Several models are available to estimate PAH pore water concentrations (USEPA 2012).
 In this evaluation, the TU for each sample was calculated using simple model, referred to as the one-carbon model (USEPA 2003).
-Generally, if a TU for a sediment sample exceeds a value of 1 and black carbon is detected in the sample, a more rigorous two-carbon model could be used to recalculate the TU for that sample
+Generally, if a TU for a sediment sample exceeds a value of 1 and black carbon is detected in the sample, a more rigorous two-carbon model could be used to recalculate the TU for that sample (USEPA 2012).
+The two-carbon model was used for one sample in this evaluation (because the other TU values using the one-carbon model were 1 or less; see Section 7).
+An example calculation for one sediment sample is included in Appendix I, along with a more detailed description of the methods.

-6 The long list of PAHs for sediment included 16 priority pollutant PAHs, four additional non-alkylated PAHs (benzo(a)fluoranthene, benzo(b)fluorene, benzo(e)pyrene, and perylene) and 20 alkylated PAHs.
+alkylated PAHs.
 Benzo(a)flouranthene and benzo(b)fluorene were only measured in surface sediment samples.